danielharrell/does_music_move/does_music_move.md

 middle C, to distinguish it, say, from the G a fourth below.

-Then there is my reference just now to the two
-G's on either side of middle C, along with my reference to middle C itself, in order to distinguish that C from every other C there is.
+Then there is my reference just now to the two G's on either side of middle C, along with my reference to middle C itself, in order to distinguish that C from every other C there is.
 This repetition of note letters reflects the second topographical fact in our perception of
 notes: the phenomenon of the octave.
-For while we distinguish notes by their difference in pitch, this difference reaches a kind of limit at the distance or interval called the "octave."
-At this interval, the notes sound the same despite their difference in pitch, and are thus given the same letter as name.
+For while we distinguish notes by their difference in pitch, this difference reaches a kind of limit at the interval called the "octave."
+At this interval, the notes sound the same, despite their difference in pitch, and are thus given the same letter as name.
 Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio 2:1; while Victor Zuckerkandl deems it a miracle.
 But however it happens, mathematically or miraculously, the sameness we hear in notes, once their difference in pitch reaches the octave, effectively bounds that difference.
-For beyond it, we don't encounter new notes, but only new instances, higher or lower, of old notes.
+If we pass beyond it, we don't encounter new notes, but only new instances, higher or lower, of old notes.
 The octave thus turns the axis of height, along which notes are arranged by pitch, into a kind of circumference, which continues to trace their increase or decrease in pitch without end, but always to the same place again.

-But this circumference of notes is not yet an image of the space in which music moves.
-For as described, it only comprehends the change of pitch involved, as we might conceive this change to carry us *along* such a circumference.
-But again, in hearing a melody such as "Twinkle, Twinkle", we not only hear a change in pitch; we hear a change of place *within* the change in pitch.
-And this reflects how the melody puts us *inside* the circumference I just described, and carries us from note to note not *along* it, in a mere change of pitch, but *across* it, in a change of place.
-To see this, consider again the beginning of "Twinkle, Twinkle" as I described this above, where we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to G. The shift from letters to numbers in our classification of notes We classify notes this way by number, not merely by letter, to reflect yet another pair of topographical facts in our perception of notes, both involving a sense of orientation, once we hear these notes in a musical context like a melody.
-The first such fact is that we hear one note in a melody as a kind of center, which *orients* us with respect to the other notes in the melody, as if to provide a place from which to face them.
+Yet this image, of notes now arranged into a circumference by the phenomenon of the octave, is not yet an image of the space in which music moves.
+For it only comprehends the change of pitch involved, as we might conceive this change to carry us *along* the circumference.
+But in hearing a melody, to recall, we hear not only a change in pitch, but a change of place *within* the change in pitch.
+If we pressed the image of our circumference, as I am now about to do, it would be as if we heard the notes of a melody from *inside* the circumference, and were carried from note to note not *along* it, in a mere change of pitch, but *across* it, in a change of place.

+To see this more clearly, consider again the beginning of "Twinkle, Twinkle" as I described this above, where, as I said, we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to G. This description reflects another pair of topographical facts in our perception of notes, once we hear these notes in a musical context.
+The first such fact is that we hear movement from one note to another, without having to hear any notes between.
+We so hear a leap from the ˆ1 tone to the ˆ5 in "Twinkle, Twinkle," without having to hear the ˆ2,ˆ3, or ˆ4 tones first.
+And indeed to hear them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb, which again we would hear without needing to hear any of the potential notes, of which there are indefinitely many in a continuum of pitch, between
+ˆ1 and ˆ2, or ˆ2 and ˆ3, and so on.
+Why this is a fact may be as hard to explain as the octave.
+But as a phenomenon, it seems to involve a sense of orientation in the movement we hear from note to note.
+It is as if we faced the note we were moving to, and reached it as a goal, without needing to take account of any in-between notes silently passed along the way.

+The sense of orientation is even clearer, and more comprehensive, in the second topographical fact, which involves our perception of notes in at least *tonal* musical contexts.
+And it is this fact that forced me to shift from letters to numbers, when identifying the leap from what I called the ˆ1 tone to what I called the ˆ5 tone at the beginning of "Twinkle, Twinkle."
+For in tonal musical contexts---and the name "tonal" is derived from this fact---we will hear one note, the so-called ˆ1 tone, or tonic, as a kind of center, which *orients* us with respect to the other notes we hear, as if to provide a place from which to face them.
+And together, these facts of orientation show why we hear the notes of a melody as if we were *inside* the circumference of notes
+I described above, and carried *across* it in a change of place rather than merely *along* it in a change of pitch.
+For once we hear one note in the melody as central, it is as if that note has been projected *inside* this circumference from its place along it.
+And the movement we hear between notes in the melody, then, will not be made *along* the circumference, as if we had to travel through every note between, but rather made
+*across* the circumference, as if we had to travel only through the note inside it, the central note, in being guided or oriented by it.

+And while tonal musical contexts are the product of a particular form and development of musical art, they remain contexts of perception rather than invention, and in this case, of a perception that we inhabit what we hear. xpression and development, this fact about what we hear, in being rooted in tonal has no doubt required the particular development there is no doubt that tonal musical contexts involve a considerable degree There is no doubt that our sense of this place has it required a considerable level of artfulness If we then take these two facts together, we can see (Put image back here.)
+And other elements of tonal musical contexts only deepen our sense of inhabitance. being so oriented.  o------rientation e have of facing something.
+And one way to understand developments in the history of tonal music in the West ---such as harmony, modulation d with(Speak of image here.)
+(Speak of development of tonality here: as a way a facing something, rather than looking down it.
+Facing the entire tonal world rather than merely a segment of it.)
+Inhabitance of world - if world as object, a totality, like equal temperament.
+End with music as explorations and even conquests of a tonal space.

+is that we will hear
+one note of in a melody
+as a kind of center, which *orients* us with respect to the other notes in the melody, as if to provide a place from which to face them.
 The central note is accordingly assigned the number
 1 for the purposes of melodic analysis, and the other notes assigned other numbers---2, 3, and so on---making implicit reference to 1.
-The second topographical fact is that we hear movement from one note to another without having to hear any notes between.
-We hear a leap from the ˆ1 tone to the ˆ5 in "Twinkle, Twinkle," for example, without having to hear the ˆ2,ˆ3, or ˆ4 tones first; and indeed to hear them first would turn the leap into a climb.
-This second fact, like the first, involves a sense of orientation produced by musical contexts like melodies produce: so just as we then hear one note in the melody as central, again as if from a place to face the other notes, so we also move that way between notes, as if we faced the note we were moving to, and then reached it as a goal, without needing to take account of any in-between notes silently passed along the way.
 The two facts seem to be related: we hear melody as central, again as if from a place to face the other notes, we also move that way between notes in the melody, as if woves us from